raygj/terraform-content/enterprise/workspace-repo-strategies/readme.md

 # TFC|E Workspace and Repo Strategies

 Goal: provide examples of Terraform Cloud (TFC) Terraform Enterprise (TFE) Workspace and Git Repo strategies as recommend by HashiCorp TFC documentation.
-This guide will walk through the most-common approach (single repo, multi-workspace).
+This guide will walk through the most-common approach (single repo, multi-workspace), access resources across workspaces (Remote State), and Run Triggers to create an infrastructure pipeline.

 Terraform Cloud (TFC) is the name of the platform; TFC is available in a SaaS multi-tenant solution or as TFE in a self-hosted deployment.
 In this guide, TFC will be used for ease, but assume that all instruction applies to TFE.